twhiston/factd/README.md

 ## Adding New Plugins

-Resolving the plugins to load is done at the command level. tbd.....
+Resolving the plugin to load is done at the command level. tbd.....

 ## Factd/Facter Parity